Falcon-Vector/EZ-RPG/README.md

 I sincerely thank you for playing my game.

 ## Features:
- - Player movement with all attack directions and omvement angles.
+ - Player movement with all attack directions and movement angles.
- - Slime enenmy which can navigate(once range is correct) and attack player
+ - Slime enemy which can navigate(once range is correct) and attack player
  - player damage indicator
  - no sound effects for now but its a WIP.
  - large open tilemap to explore